ImageMagick/Usage-Markdown/filter/index.md

 [![\[IM Output\]](checks_tri-5_mag.gif)](checks_tri-5.gif)
 Tri

-As you can see as the corner pixels were near perfect matches to the corners of the original image they are more visible, but toward the middle where none of the nearby pixels exactly match up with the new pixel being generated, you get a more average color of the whole neighborhood.
+As you can see, since the corner pixels were near perfect matches to the corners of the original image they are more visible, but toward the middle where none of the nearby pixels exactly match up with the new pixel being generated, you get a more average color of the whole neighborhood.

-The result for the checkerboard pixel pattern is a tendency to fade in and out of a average gray color.
+The result for the checkerboard pixel pattern is a tendency to fade in and out of an average gray color.

 However as the '*support* neighborhood is larger, more pixels will be involved when you enlarge the image.
 Thus producing averaging of colors when generating the pixels being added to the image.